 As we discussed in this piece on the rights holder of MotoGP, making the decision to sponsor a rights holder can have significant benefits too – not least because there is certainty in the exposure; you have no risk of them being knocked out of the competition or disappearing from play early.

-The benefits of sponsoring a rights holder in a sports championship can include inclusion in the TV coverage that they are responsible for organising, the opportunity to have your brand present in pit lanes and hospitality areas, and potential exposure in areas including shops, social media and the website of the championship as a whole.
+The benefits of sponsoring a rights holder in a sports championship can include inclusion in the TV coverage that they are responsible for organizing, the opportunity to have your brand present in pit lanes and hospitality areas, and potential exposure in areas including shops, social media and the website of the championship as a whole.

 A great option, we’d say.